Canadians who graduated in medicine from Edinburgh University 1809-1840

 MANSON, David Davidson 1811-1857 (On scarlatina) Noted as being “Neobrunsvisensis”, it is not clear when Manson moved to Britain but he inherited a house in Scotland, Spynie House near Elgin, and lived there, as a farmer and Captain in the Militia, until his death.
 He does not appear to have ever practiced medicine.
 Manson was the father of Ethel Gordon Fenwick who was Matron of St Bartholomew's Hospital, 1881-1887, founder of the Royal British Nurses' Association in 1887, originator of the movement for the state registration of nurses in 1888, founder and first President of the International Council of Nurses in 1899, founder and first President of the National Council of Nurses of Great Britain in 1904 and editor of The Nursing Record/ British Journal of Nursing, 1893-1946.
 (30)

-SEWELL, Edward Quincy 1811-1872 (On dyspepsia) Sewell was born in Montréal and died in Toronto.
+SEWELL, Edward Quincy 1811-1872 (On dyspepsia) Sewell, brother of Edward) was born in Montréal and died in Toronto.
 He was licensed to practice in New York and both Lower and Upper Canada and he practiced in Montréal, Sorel and Toronto.
 (27)